ashkan18/kbacon/README.md

 Back-end Design
 ---------
 Backend is all based on python flask micro-framework.
 You can find the back-end code under **kbdegreesvc** folder.
-The code starts from kbdegree.py file.
-In this file we create a new flask application and define all the endpoints.
-We have two important endpoints there
+The code starts from __init__ file of kbdegreesvc folder.
+In this file we define a new flask app and we import the interfaces.
+Here is a high level definition of each folder under kbdegreesvc:
+  - interfaces: package where we define all of our interfaces in there, Endpoints (interfaces) job is to validate the request and present the response of each request to the users, to handle the core logic, they make call to service layer
+        - artist.py: is where we define all the artists related endpoints, We have two important endpoints there
             - search_artist: gets a 'query' as get request parameter and returns a list of artist with the query in their name
             - find_path: gets artist id in the path and based on that returns a path from that artist id to Kevin Bacon

-Endpoints (interfaces) job is to validate the request and present the response of each request to the users, to handle the core logic, they make call to service layer.

-**artists_services.py:** Service layer is the place for storing the core logic of this app.
-Currently we have artist_service there which is used to define all the functionality we support for accessing artist data.
-This layer should not directly access the data, the reason behind this decision is, this way we encapsulate the data access layer and in the future we can easily switch from one data access layer to another without touching the service layer.
+  - services: Service layer is the place for storing the core logic of this app.This layer should not directly access the data, the reason behind this decision is, this way we encapsulate the data access layer and in the future we can easily switch from one data access layer to another without touching the service layer.
 In a nutshell, service layer doesn't care how and from where we get the data.
+        - artists_services.py: Currently we have artist_service there which is used to define all the functionality we support for accessing artist data.

-**data/artist_data.py:** Service layer uses data layer to access the data. artist_data holds the logic for initializing and accessing the data for artists and movies.
+  - data: Service layer uses data layer to access the data.
+        - artist_data.py:  artist_data holds the logic for initializing and accessing the data for artists and movies.
+  - models: This package contains all the models we have in this app.

-**model/artist_model.py:**: Class defining an artist in our app **model/movie_model.py:**: Class defining a movie in our app
+        - artist_model.py:**: Class defining an artist in our app
+        - movie_model.py:**: Class defining a movie in our app
+  - helpers: This package is where I have all the helpers and utils used by my app

-I also have helper method json_helper.py which takes care of creating json result for artist and movie models.
+        - json_helper.py: takes care of creating json result for artist and movie models.

 **Backend Testing**: I have used Flask-Testing and python unittest modules for handling test cases.
 You can find python unit test files under:
 /test/data and test/services